 Julie A. Howe, PhD, received her BS degree in Bioenvironmental Sciences in 1995 and MS in Soil Science in 1999 from Texas A&M University.
 She received her PhD in Soil Science in 2004 at the University of Wisconsin-Madison.
 All of her educational background focused on both soil and plant chemistry.
 Following graduation she used her background in plant chemistry to perform research to improve human nutrition through plant-derived compounds.
 In 2007, she accepted a faculty position at Auburn University as a soil chemist in the Agronomy and Soils Department.
 Her position is 50% research in the area of plant, soil, and water chemistry and 50% teaching including undergraduate and graduate courses in soil chemistry and plant nutrition in both classroom and distance formats.
 While living in Madison, WI, Dr. Howe developed a passion for high quality beer.
 Using her knowledge in plant science and chemistry, she designs and brews beer using a wide range of ingredients in a wide range of styles.
 Her background in plant science combined with her passion for brewing and come together to make her proficient in her knowledge of brewing materials from their agronomic production to their suitability and contribution to beer.
 Dr. Howe will be responsible for teaching the HRMT7116 Brewing Materials Course.

-David J. Ketchen, Jr., (Dave) serves as Lowder Eminent Scholar and Professor of Management and as Executive Director of the Lowder Center for Family Business and Entrepreneurship at Auburn University.
+David J. Ketchen, Jr., (Dave) serves as Harbert Eminent Scholar and Professor of Management within Auburn University’s Harbert College of Business.
 Dave has studied the food and beverage sector since the mid-1990s.
 He fell in love with craft beer during vacations in Colorado.
-Dave has authored six books and more than 130 journal articles on effectively managing organizations.
-According to Scholar Google, his work has been cited more than 10,000 times by colleagues.
-Dave is the former chair of the board for Alabama Launchpad (a statewide competition for startup businesses) and he recently helped Michelin North America distribute $2 million in job creation loans.
+Dave has authored six books and more than 150 journal articles on effectively managing organizations.
+According to Scholar Google, his work has been cited more than 27,000 times by colleagues.
+Dave is the former chair of the board for Alabama Launchpad (a statewide competition for startup businesses) and he helped Michelin North America distribute $2 million in job creation loans.
 Dave serves on the teaching team for the Entrepreneurship Bootcamp for Veterans with Disabilities at Florida State University and he has acted as an expert witness.
 He was the lead consultant on a six PhD team that helped a Fortune 100 company create a winning bid for an $11.2 billion contract.

 David S. Martin, PhD, CHE A native of Birmingham, AL, Dr. Martin joined the faculty at Auburn University in the fall of 2010 after serving for three years at San Francisco State University.
 In addition to his academic qualifications, Dr. Martin also brings several years of industry experience managing and working in Full-Service Hotels and Resorts to the program.
 Dr. Martin has had the opportunity to teach beverage appreciation courses at both San Francisco State and Auburn University and has a major interest in Beer, Wine and Spirits.
 Dr. Martin has also travelled the European continent extensively, with a focus on both local cuisine and beverages, in particular beer.
 Additionally, Dr. Martin has also taught Facility Management classes while at Auburn.
 His research interests include service quality and consumer behavior, with a specific focus sports and medical tourism.